An artificially created urban legend.

 thread was started on June 8, 2009, encouraging users to

 The idea was to take a normal photograph and use Photoshop or

 another photo editing program to insert an eerie image, with many

 participants creating faked photos of ghosts or monsters in the

 backgrounds of seemingly mundane pictures.

-On June 10, a user named Victor Surge posted indistinct figure in the background. playing on a playground -- in the background, under the deeply-shaded
+On June 10, a user named Victor Surge posted an image of children playing on a playground -- in the background, under the deeply-shaded

 branches of a tree, was a very tall, thin man who seemed to have